OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowImage.md

 `status`:
 * it is an optional property
-* `border-image` place a window (X,Y) on top of the image trimming anything outside of the window
+* if the property is set to *border-image*, then a window (X,Y) is place on top of the image trimming anything outside of the window

 ## F.A.Q